-Prior to admission to any graduate program at Valdosta State University applicants must first submit a completed application to the Graduate School.
-A completed application packet includes official transcripts from all institutions previously attended, official test scores (GRE or MAT), completed application form, fee, and any additional program requirements (listed below) submitted by the admission deadline.
+Prior to admission to any graduate program at Valdosta State University, applicants must first submit a completed application to the Graduate School.
+A completed application packet includes official transcripts from all institutions previously attended, completed application form, fee, and any additional program requirements (listed below) submitted by the admission deadline.
 To be considered for your preferred term, all required materials must be received by the Graduate School no later than the close of business on the deadline.
 It is the responsibility of the applicant to allow adequate time for document submission and to ensure receipt of documents.